Scuba diver dies exploring Lake Erie shipwreck

 The divers were exploring a shipwreck at a depth of 190 feet.

 According to Erie County Coroner Lyell Cook, Cullinan signaled that he was in distress to the other divers and then became unconscious.
-Cullinan was then brought to shore by a Border Patrol boat.
-He was pronounced dead at a nearby hospital.
+Cullinan was then brought to shore by a Border Patrol boat but was later pronounced dead at a nearby hospital.

 The death has been ruled accidental, but the cause is still pending from the results of the autopsy that was performed on Monday.